- Oops!Something went wrong.Please try again later.

 Some have more dollars than sense, they say, so even companies that have no revenue, no profit, and a record of falling short, can easily find investors.
 But as Peter Lynch said in One Up On Wall Street, 'Long shots almost never pay off.'

-So if you're like me, you might be more interested in profitable, growing companies, like McDonald's (NYSE:MCD).
-While profit is not necessarily a social good, it's easy to admire a business that can consistently produce it.
+In the age of tech-stock blue-sky investing, my choice may seem old fashioned; I still prefer profitable companies like McDonald's (NYSE:MCD).
+Now, I'm not saying that the stock is necessarily undervalued today; but I can't shake an appreciation for the profitability of the business itself.
 While a well funded company may sustain losses for years, unless its owners have an endless appetite for subsidizing the customer, it will need to generate a profit eventually, or else breathe its last breath.

 In investing, as in life, the future matters more than the past.
 So why not check out this free interactive visualization of McDonald's's forecast profits?

 We would not expect to see insiders owning a large percentage of a US$187b company like McDonald's.
 But we do take comfort from the fact that they are investors in the company.
 With a whopping US$66m worth of shares as a group, insiders have plenty riding on the company's success.
 That's certainly enough to make me think that management will be very focussed on long term growth.